-[Snowshoeing views of Eldora Mountain Resort.]
-Boulder County, CO provides great outdoor recreational opportunities, year round.
+Boulder, Colorado provides great outdoor recreational opportunities, year round.
 During the winter, one of the most popular and accessible recreational activities is snowshoeing.

 Many of the county’s spring and summer hiking trails and recreational areas become perfect places to snowshoe during the winter.
 And the diversity of terrain in Boulder County, ranging from foothills to high mountains will provide plenty of challenge.
 It’s perfect whether you’re just starting out or you’re experienced on your snowshoes.

-Best Snowshoeing Trails around Boulder, CO
+Top Snowshoeing Trails around Boulder, CO

+Boulder County is a mecca for outdoor recreation.
+While these are some of the best places to snowshoe, they are far from the only trails in the area.
 Many trails also support a variety of winter activities including biking, horseback riding and cross-country skiing.
 So it’s a good idea to read up on the proper etiquette for snowshoeing on multi-use trails, before you head out.

 1. Eldora Mountain Resort